Billie Moore, 1st US women's Olympic basketball coach, dies - WHIZ News

 She began her coaching career as an assistant at Southern Illinois.
 Moore then spent eight seasons at Cal State Fullerton, where she went 140-15.
 Moore led UCLA to a 27-3 mark in 1978 and posted a record 296 victories in her 16 years with the Bruins.
 In her 24-year career, she finished with a 436-196 record.

-Moore guided the U.S. women’s Olympic team at the Montreal Games nearly a half century ago.
-Her team featured trailblazers of the game — Pat Summitt, Ann Meyers Drysdale and Nancy Lieberman, who went 3-2 and finished runner up to the powerhouse Soviet Union team (5-0).
+Moore coached the U.S. women’s Olympic team at the Montreal Games nearly a half century ago.
+Her team featured trailblazers of the game — Pat Summitt, Ann Meyers Drysdale and Nancy Lieberman — and went 3-2, finishing runner-up to the powerhouse Soviet Union (5-0).

+“We’re in the locker room before the silver-medal game against Czechoslovakia.
+She looked at all of us and she said, ‘Ladies, whatever you do today, will change and support the course of women’s basketball history for the next 25 years,'” Lieberman said in a statement released by the Hall of Fame on Thursday.
+“To have that type of understanding and vision about the historical element of what we are doing, when we’re just thinking about getting loose in layup line, has never left me.”

 USA Basketball said in a statement it was “proud to have been part of (Moore’s) journey.
 Our thoughts are with her loved ones at this difficult time.”